 16.7.
-After opening the blister package, unused blood bags may be stored at room temperature for 96 hours or they may be stored for 30 days by returning cover film to original position and sealing with tape to prevent evaporation of solutions.
+After opening the blister package unused blood bags may be stored at room temperature for 96 hours or they may be stored for 30 days by returning cover film to original position and sealing with tape to prevent possible evaporation of solutions.

 16.8.
 Blood bags in the unopened blister package may be used through the last day of the month and year as indicated on the original manufacturer's packaging.

 16.9.
 The AGELESS packet contained in this package absorbs oxygen and generates heat on removal.
 Do not open and handle it with care.